-When maskSize == CV\DIST\MASK\PRECISE and distanceType == CV\DIST\L2, the function runs the algorithm described in [Felzenszwalb04].
+When maskSize == CV_DIST_MASK_PRECISE and distanceType == CV_DIST_L2, the function runs the algorithm described in [Felzenszwalb04].
+This algorithm is parallelized with the TBB library.

 In other cases, the algorithm [Borgefors86] is used.
-This means that for a pixel the function finds the shortest path to the nearest zero pixel consisting of basic shifts: horizontal, vertical, diagonal, or knight's move (the latest is available for a $5 \times 5$ mask).
+This means that for a pixel the function finds the shortest path to the nearest zero pixel consisting of basic shifts: horizontal, vertical, diagonal, or knight's move (the latest is available for a 5×5 mask).
 The overall distance is calculated as a sum of these basic distances.
-Since the distance function should be symmetric, all of the horizontal and vertical shifts must have the same cost (denoted as a ), all the diagonal shifts must have the same cost (denoted as b ), and all knight's moves must have the same cost (denoted as c ).
-For the CV\DIST\C and CV\DIST\L1 types, the distance is calculated precisely, whereas for CV\DIST\L2 (Euclidian distance) the distance can be calculated only with a relative error (a $5 \times 5$ mask gives more accurate results).
-For a, "b", and c, OpenCV uses the values suggested in the original paper:
+Since the distance function should be symmetric, all of the horizontal and vertical shifts must have the same cost (denoted as a), all the diagonal shifts must have the same cost (denoted as b), and all knight's moves must have the same cost (denoted as c).
+For the CV_DIST_C and CV_DIST_L1 types, the distance is calculated precisely, whereas for CV_DIST_L2 (Euclidean distance) the distance can be calculated only with a relative error (a 5×5 mask gives more accurate results).
+For a, "b", and c , OpenCV uses the values suggested in the original paper:

-CV_DIST_C $(3 \times 3)$ a = 1, b = 1
+CV_DIST_C (3 × 3) a = 1, b = 1

-CV_DIST_L1 $(3 \times 3)$ a = 1, b = 2
+CV_DIST_L1 (3×3) a = 1, b = 2

-CV_DIST_L2 $(3 \times 3)$ a=0.955, b=1.3693
+CV_DIST_L2 (3×3) a=0.955, b=1.3693

-CV_DIST_L2 $(5 \times 5)$ a=1, b=1.4, c=2.1969
+CV_DIST_L2 (5×5) a=1, b=1.4, c=2.1969

-Typically, for a fast, coarse distance estimation CV\DIST\L2, a $3 \times 3$ mask is used.
-For a more accurate distance estimation CV\DIST\L2, a $5 \times 5$ mask or the precise algorithm is used.
+Typically, for a fast, coarse distance estimation CV_DIST_L2, a 3×3 mask is used.
+For a more accurate distance estimation CV_DIST_L2, a 5×5 mask or the precise algorithm is used.
 Note that both the precise and the approximate algorithms are linear on the number of pixels.

-The second variant of the function does not only compute the minimum distance for each pixel (x,y) but also identifies the nearest connected component consisting of zero pixels.
-Index of the component is stored in labels(x,y).
-The connected components of zero pixels are also found and marked by the function.
+The second variant of the function does not only compute the minimum distance for each pixel (x, y) but also identifies the nearest connected component consisting of zero pixels (labelType==DIST_LABEL_CCOMP) or the nearest zero pixel (labelType==DIST_LABEL_PIXEL).
+Index of the component/pixel is stored in labels(x, y).
+When labelType==DIST_LABEL_CCOMP, the function automatically finds connected components of zero pixels in the input image and marks them with distinct labels.
+When labelType==DIST_LABEL_CCOMP, the function scans through the input image and marks all the zero pixels with distinct labels.

 In this mode, the complexity is still linear.
 That is, the function provides a very fast way to compute the Voronoi diagram for a binary image.
-Currently, the second variant can use only the approximate distance transform algorithm.
+Currently, the second variant can use only the approximate distance transform algorithm, i.e. maskSize=CV_DIST_MASK_PRECISE is not supported yet.